MarsLandingMedia/NeuroNow/README.md

 ## How It Works

-NeuroNow connects ServiceNow to OpenAI's Assistants API using a structured tool-execution framework.
+NeuroNow connects ServiceNow to OpenAI's Assistants using a structured tool-execution framework.
 Here's the flow:

 1. **User Enters Prompt in Service Portal**
    Through the GPT Portal UI widget, a user submits a natural language prompt (e.g., "Add a user named Bruce Wayne").